serengil/deepface/README.md

 A modern [**face recognition pipeline**](https://sefiks.com/2020/05/01/a-gentle-introduction-to-face-recognition-in-deep-learning/) consists of 4 common stages: [detect](https://sefiks.com/2020/08/25/deep-face-detection-with-opencv-in-python/), [align](https://sefiks.com/2020/02/23/face-alignment-for-face-recognition-in-python-within-opencv/), [represent](https://sefiks.com/2018/08/06/deep-face-recognition-with-keras/) and [verify](https://sefiks.com/2020/05/22/fine-tuning-the-threshold-in-face-recognition/).
 Deepface handles all these common stages in the background.
 You can just call its verification, find or analysis function in its interface with a single line of code.

+[Here](https://youtu.be/WnUVYQP4h44), you can find an introduction video covering its functionalities and the best practices.

 **Face Verification** - [`Demo`](https://youtu.be/KRCvkNCOphE)

 Verification function under the deepface interface offers to verify face pairs as same person or different persons.
 You should pass face pairs as array instead of calling verify function in a for loop for the best practice.
 This will speed the function up dramatically and reduce the allocated memory.